 Here’s What is Open in Amsterdam

-Cultural institutions and venues such as museums, theaters, cinemas, and concert halls will reopen at noon on June 1, 2020.
+Cultural institutions and venues such as museums, theaters, cinemas, and concert halls reopened at noon on Monday, June 1, 2020.

 Table of contents

 The Easing of Coronavirus (COVID-19) measures in Amsterdam